JochenFM/art_prints_ms4/README.md

 1. The slider was turned into a singale hero image instead as I wanted to match the overal color scheme with this one image.
 2. The original idea to create a single page website for most of the funcationality was scrapped because hard to implement with Django.
-2. Pagination was scrapped on onlineshop displaying all products but a navigation arrow included instead allowing users to move from the bottom to the top of the page.
+3. Pagination was scrapped on onlineshop displaying all products but a navigation arrow included instead allowing users to move from the bottom to the top of the page.
-3. Pagination was included for the blog, however, for more convenient navigation and better visual overview.
+4. Pagination was included for the blog, however, for more convenient navigation and better visual overview.
-4. A view for individual blog posts not planned on wireframes is now included to allow users to read a single contribution on a separate page.
+5. A view for individual blog posts not planned on wireframes is now included to allow users to read a single contribution on a separate page.
-4. CRUD functionality for blog posts not planned on wireframes is now fully implemented for registered users to enable update, delete and addition of posts.
+6. CRUD functionality for blog posts not planned on wireframes is now fully implemented for registered users to enable update, delete and addition of posts.
-5. That includes display of all a list of all posts by one particular author in case a user would like to read more from the same author.
+7. That includes display of a list of all posts by one particular author in case a user would like to read more from the same author.

 <span id="ux-design"></span>